GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         echo -e "GKE1 ASM Ingressgateway IP is ${GKE1_ASM_INGRESS_IP} accessible at http://${GKE1_ASM_INGRESS_IP}" echo -e "GKE2 ASM Ingressgateway IP is ${GKE2_ASM_INGRESS_IP} accessible at http://${GKE2_ASM_INGRESS_IP}"

     Verify multicluster mesh service discovery and routing by accessing the Online Boutique application through the Anthos Service Mesh ingress gateways.
     You can access the application through either IP address.
 Browse through the application to observe behavior from each endpoint.
-Note that it should be the same.
+The behavior should be the same.

 ## Monitor application golden signals

-Inspect Service dashboards by accessing the link generated in the following command:
+Inspect service dashboards by accessing the link generated in the following command:

     echo -e "https://console.cloud.google.com/anthos/services?project=${PROJECT_ID}"